Multicultural Outreach & Recruitment

 Parent/Guardian Permission Form

-All participants must complete a parent/guardian permission form prior to attending the conference.
-After registration, you will receive a confirmation email with a link to complete the form online via DocuSign.
+All participants are required to complete the UW Emergency Contact and Permission Form prior to attending the conference.
+A parent or guardian must provide a signature as part of this process.
+After registering, you will receive a confirmation email with a link to complete the form online via DocuSign.
+You may also access the form directly [here].
+Please note: this form is mandatory for participation.

 Additional Information